 Individual factors such as age, genetics, liver and renal function, and dosing play a critical role in how long Effexor stays in the system.
-There is a difference in Effexor drug half-lives of immediate-release and extended-release formulations.
-It’s highly recommended not to start taking venlafaxine without proper consultation of a health-care provider.
-Use this medication due to prescription recommendations to avoid severe health damage.
+There is a difference in Effexor half-life of immediate-release and extended-release formulations.
+So, what is the Effexor mechanism of action?
+How long does it take for Effexor to get out of your system?

-How Long Does Effexor Stay In System?
+How Long Does Effexor XR Stay In Your System?

+How long does it take for Effexor to get out of your system?
 Some patients may excrete the medication in just 16.5 hours, while it may take 1.6 days for others to completely excrete it.

-Effexor drug tests fall basically into two categories, screening tests, and confirmatory tests.
-Due to the lack of specificity of the screening tests for this drug, confirmatory tests will distinguish venlafaxine from other medications.
+Will venlafaxine show on a drug test?
+Effexor drug tests fall basically into two categories, screening tests and confirmatory tests.
+Due to the lack of screening tests specificity for this drug, confirmatory tests will distinguish venlafaxine from other medications.

 Time Of Staying In Urine

 Effexor may show up on a urine drug test after 48 hours of its administration.
-Effexor false-positive urine immunoassay screening tests for phencyclidine and amphetamine have been reported.
+A false-positive urine immunoassay screening tests for phencyclidine and amphetamine have been reported.
 This is due to the lack of specificity of the screening tests.
 False-positive test results may be expected for several days following venlafaxine stopping.
-Gas chromatography and mass spectrometry are confirmatory Effexor drug tests that will distinguish venlafaxine from phencyclidine.
+Gas chromatography and mass spectrometry are confirmatory drug tests that will distinguish venlafaxine from phencyclidine.

 Time Of Staying In Blood